By the end of this section, you will be able to:

 - Explain how the government uses fiscal policy tools to maintain a healthy economy

 - Analyze the taxing and spending decisions made by Congress and the president

 - Discuss the role of the Federal Reserve Board in monetary policy

 A country spends, raises, and regulates money in accordance with its values.
-In all, the federal government’s budget for 2016 was $3.8 trillion.
+In all, the federal government’s budget for 2020 was $6.55 trillion.
 This chapter has provided a brief overview of some of the budget’s key areas of expenditure, and thus some insight into modern American values.
 But these values are only part of the budgeting story.
 Policymakers make considerable effort to ensure that long-term priorities are protected from the heat of the election cycle and short-term changes in public opinion.
 The decision to put some policymaking functions out of the reach of Congress also reflects economic philosophies about the best ways to grow, stimulate, and maintain the economy.
-The role of politics in drafting the annual budget is indeed large (Figure 16.15), but we should not underestimate the challenges elected officials face as a result of decisions made in the past.
+The role of politics in drafting the annual budget is indeed large, but we should not underestimate the challenges elected officials face as a result of decisions made in the past.

 APPROACHES TO THE ECONOMY